Challenge Course Counsellor

 - Ensure proper completion and timely submission of all reports.

-- Responsible for providing camper care when not programming.
-This includes: bathing, showering, brushing teeth, hair care, toileting (changing attends), clean intermittent catheterization, dressing, feeding, lifting and transferring, and any other activities of daily living that the campers require.
+- Responsible for providing appropriate camper care including bathing, showering, brushing teeth, hair care, dressing, toileting (changing incontinence pads), cleaning intermittent catheterization, feeding, lifting and transferring, and any other activities of daily living.
+Training for these activities is provided during pre-camp orientation.

 - Participate as a member of the program staff team to deliver and supervise evening programs, special events, overnight, and other all-camp activities.

-- Perform any other duties as assigned by the Manager of Camp Operations or Challenge Course Head.
+- Perform any other duties as assigned by the Camp Director or Challenge Course Head.

 Physical Aspects of the Job